Texas girl, 10, electrocuted to death reaching behind clothing dryer for kittens

 It's “too early right now to go ahead and place blame and responsibility until the investigation is over,” New Boston police Chief Garry McCrary told the station.

 In the meantime, Greenlee’s body has been sent to Dallas -- roughly 150 miles away -- for an autopsy.
-New Boston Police Department spokesperson Katie Jiminez said further information will be available after the autopsy report and fire marshal's report are released.
+New Boston Police Department spokesperson Katie Jiminez told Fox News that further information will be available after the autopsy report and fire marshal's report are released.

 “She loved her babies.
 And she would do anything for them," Shelby Roos told KSLA-TV of her daughter and her kittens.